 Instructions

-- Pound out turkey: Lay the butterflied turkey breast between two large pieces of plastic wrap on clean work surface.
-Use a mallet (or rolling pin) to slightly pound turkey breast to an even ¾’’ thickness.
+- Pound out turkey breast: Lay the butterflied turkey breast between two large pieces of plastic wrap on clean work surface.
+Use a meat mallet (or rolling pin) to slightly pound turkey breast to an even ¾’’ thickness.
 Remove plastic wrap and discard.

-- Roll the turkey: Starting at the shortest end of the turkey breast, skin removed side down, roll the turkey up and over the stuffing, jelly-roll style.
+- Roll and tie the turkey: Starting at the shortest end of the turkey breast, roll the turkey up and over the stuffing, jelly-roll style.
 Use your fingers to tuck in any stuffing that escapes on the sides as you roll.
 Firmly tie up the turkey roulade with kitchen twine every 2’’ to form a compact cylinder.

-- Season the roulade: Brush turkey with butter and season generously with salt and pepper.
+- Season the roulade: Brush turkey with melted butter (or oil) and season generously with salt and pepper.

 Notes